o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-py.md

 toc: true
 ---

-In this tutorial, you create a custom tool Gem written in Python, called **Shape Example**, that extends the **Open 3D Engine (O3DE) Editor**.
-The Shape Example tool allows you to create entities with a Shape component and configure their component properties.
-You'll learn how to use the `PythonToolGem` template and practice Python development with [Qt](https://wiki.qt.io/Main), O3DE Tools UI API, and other O3DE APIs.
+In this tutorial, you'll learn how to extend the **Open 3D Engine (O3DE) Editor** using the `PythonToolGem` template to create a custom tool Gem called **MyPyShapeExample**.
+This custom tool allows you to create entities with a Shape component and configure their component properties.
+The Gem is written in Python with [Qt](https://wiki.qt.io/Main), the O3DE Tools UI API, and other O3DE APIs.

-This tutorial shows you how to create the **PyShapeExample** Gem, which is a sample Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
+The **PyShapeExample** Gem, a sample Gem in the [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample), demonstrates the finished Gem that you create in this tutorial.
 You can reference the PyShapeExample Gem sample as you follow along this tutorial.

 By the end of this tutorial, you'll be able to extend the Editor by creating your own custom tools written in C++.

-The following image is a preview of the Shape Exmple tool that you create in this tutorial.
+The following image is a preview of the custom tool that you create.

 {{< image-width "/images/learning-guide/tutorials/extend-the-editor/shape-example/python-shape-example-demo.png" "1080" "An image of the Shape Example tool and some entities created by it." >}}